 In early 2017, the BCMSA joined a working group to provide feedback on the key issues the water sector faces in complying with Part 9 of the WorkSafeBC (WSBC) regulations regarding confined spaces.
 The group was comprised of a wide cross-section of the water sector, including representatives from the BC Water and Wastewater Association (BCWWA), […]

 Thanks to the City of Surrey for sharing!

+The unprecedented drug overdose crisis hitting our Province has led to some new challenges in health and safety.
 The RCMP have shared their “Guide to Handling Highly Toxic Substances” which may help you create your Exposure Control Plans and will certainly assist in educating your staff.
 (With thanks to Gail from the City of Richmond […]